GavinVasandani/riscv_cpu_gv/README.md

 ## Test

+A [video](tests/cache-reference.mp4) of the cache with single cycle (actually tested on pipeline with cache branch, but execution will prove both work) working is included in the [tests](tests/) directory.

 To test the Gaussian reference code in Single-Cycle design with cache, navigate to this cache branch:
  ```shell
 git checkout cache